richard-scryber/PaperworkDayDocs/reference/htmltags/elements/html_frameset_frame_element.md

 ## See Also

-- [Data Binding](/learing/binding/) - Complete guide to data binding expressions
+- [Data Binding](/learning/02-data-binding/) - Complete guide to data binding expressions
 - [template](html_template_element.html) - Template element for repeating content
 - [if](html_if_element.html) - Conditional rendering element
-- [Document Modification](/reference/modification/) - PDF modification and merging concepts
-- [File Paths](/learning/templates/paths.html) - Path resolution and mapping

 ---